forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ![](/uploads/2018/05/drag_drop.png)

 The Forestry Media Library and Cloudinary are always in sync.
-All assets on Cloudinary can also be accessed through the Forestry Media Library and vice versa.
+All assets on Cloudinary can be accessed through the Forestry Media Library and vice versa.

 ![](/uploads/2018/05/forestry_cloudinary.png)